elegantchaos/SketchX/README.md

 A simple tool to help with exporting Sketch documents to Xcode asset catalogues.

-Usage: `sketchx Document.sketch Output/Path/`
+Usage: `sketchx Document.sketch PagesToOutput Output/Path/`

-Each page of the document will be exported to an asset catalogue, using the page name as the catalogue name.
+The specified pages (a comma-delimited list) of the document will be exported to an asset catalogue, using the page name as the catalogue name.

-Each artboard on the page will be exported into the catalogue, using the artboard name to determine the exact path and asset type.
+Alternatively you can leave out the page name, and all pages in the document will be exported, with the exception of the symbols page.

-If there's a page called "Symbols", it will be ignored.
+Each artboard on a page will be exported into the catalogue, using the artboard name to determine the exact path and asset type, and the export presets that you've specified in Sketch.

 *Note*: This tool can be run manually, but is really intended to be run from a Run Script phase in Xcode, as part of your build.